TundraMods/TundraExploration/README.md

 # Current parts

-- Rodan command pod, heatshield, and trunk.
-It also has a nice IVA included.
-(Dragon V2)
+- Rodan (Crew & Cargo Dragon V2)
+- Gigan (Cargo Dragon (CRS1
-- Ghidorah 9 fuel tanks, second stage engine, first stage engine, legs, grid fins, and decoupler (Falcon 9) (Needs B9 Part Switch)
+- Ghidorah 9 (Falcon 9)
-- Gigan pod, heatshield, shroud, trunk, solar panel, solar shroud.
-(Cargo Dragon)
-- Gojira command pod with fuel tank, engine shroud and engines (SpaceX's BFS)
-- Gojira BFT-9000 Fuel Tank, engines and probe core (SpaceX's BFR)
+- Ghidorah Heavy (Falcon Heavy)
+- Gojira (Starship 2019)
-- Mothra Launcher (Falcon 1)
+- Mothra One (Falcon 1)
-- Ghidorah Heavy Parts

-No IVA on Gojira, but coming in future update

 # Known issues

 - Landing Gojira might be hard.
 A guide is being made to teach you how to use Gojira.
 - Caution using Gojira for stations, it can wobble and break it.
 Use "Autostruts" on Gojira for a temporary fix!
-- Cargo Gojira's textures are weird (I haven't redone the model yet)
+- No IVA on Gojira.

+# LICENSE

-Any Code or configs are distributed under CC-NC-SA-4.0 License.
+All codes and configs are distributed under CC-NC-SA-4.0 License.
+Nertea's HabUtils.dll is distributed under a MIT license.
+The art assets in this pack (all .dds, .png and .mu files) are distributed under an All Rights Reserved license.
+You may not redistribute or re-use these assets without express permission from the author.
-All Textures/models are distributed under CC BY_NC-ND 4.0 License.
+All bundled mods are distributed under their own licenses.
+This mod can only be downloaded at SpaceDock.info.
+If you notice any other downloadlink on any other website than SpaceDock, please let me know on the KSP forums.
+Updated on October 31, 2020